KivicDu/child-safety-simulator/README.md

 Simulation-based environments are widely used in safety research, education, and human behavior studies.

-Research shows that simulated environments allow people to **experience realistic safety scenarios without real-world danger**, improving both understanding and training outcomes. :contentReference[oaicite:1]{index=1}
+Research shows that simulated environments allow people to **experience realistic safety scenarios without real-world danger**, improving both understanding and training outcomes.

 For example:

-- Virtual environments have been used to train children in **road safety and hazard recognition**. :contentReference[oaicite:2]{index=2}
+- Virtual environments have been used to train children in **road safety and hazard recognition**.
-- Simulation-based training systems are used to **identify home safety risks and prevent injuries among young children**. :contentReference[oaicite:3]{index=3}
+- Simulation-based training systems help identify **home safety risks and prevent injuries among young children**.
 - Research institutions also use simulators to study **child behavior and decision-making in risky environments**.

 Inspired by these approaches, **Child Safety Simulator** aims to provide an open platform for experimentation, learning, and safety system development.